uccross/skyhookdm-workflows/rook/README.md

 ## Kubestone benchmarks

 The `fio` and `iperf` benchmarks require [`kubestone`](https://kubestone.io/en/latest/) to be installed and a `kubestone` namespace to be created in the cluster.
-Please follow the instructions given [here](https://kubestone.io/en/latest/quickstart/#installation) to install kubestone in the cluster.
+Please follow the instructions given [here](https://kubestone.io/en/latest/quickstart/#installation) to install Kubestone in the cluster.
 The namespace can be created by doing [this](https://kubestone.io/en/latest/quickstart/#namespace) or you can just do the following,

 ```bash
 # clone the `kubestone` repo